JimzyLui/DevLeague-Modules/Algorithms/LinkedLists/README.md

 # Suggested Format for Delivery
 The following format is meant to be a guideline for effective delivery.
 Instructors can present material in another way if it is more effective for the students.

+1. Clarify if not already clear how object and array assignments to variables are by reference and what that means
 1. Introduce Linked Lists (whiteboard a Linked List)
 1. Present **Linked List** Slideshow: [Linked Lists Slideshow](https://github.com/devleague/slides-js-linked-lists)
 1. Assign **Linked List Generator**: [JS Linked Lists](https://github.com/devleague/js-linked-list)